In Cuba, U.S. commerce secretary promotes private sector

 A foreign investment law passed last year offers tax breaks, but the Cuban state retains a majority stake in most ventures and controls the hiring of workers.
 Cuba has yet to allow foreign technology companies to wire the island, leaving it with the worst Internet access in the Americas.

 Some 500,000 of Cuba’s 11 million people are authorized to work as private contractors.
-The Obama administration’s measures have been aimed at helping them over the still-dominant state sector.
+Obama’s measures have been aimed at helping them over the still-dominant state sector.

-Pritzker repeated President Barack Obama’s calls on the U.S. Congress to completely lift the embargo.
-Obama could use his executive authority to further chip away at the embargo, but Pritzker declined to say what Cuba might do to encourage that.

-“That’s the president’s decision.
-Our job at the Department of Commerce is to give the president options,” she told reporters at the end of her two-day trip.
-“For us to suggest more options, we need to better understand the (Cuban) system.”

-Secretary of State John Kerry came to Havana to open the new U.S. embassy in August.
-Pritzker is the first cabinet secretary to arrive since then and the first commerce secretary to visit Cuba since 1950.
+When Secretary of State John Kerry came in August to open the U.S. embassy, he was the first cabinet level official to visit since Fidel Castro’s rebels took power in a 1959 revolution.
+Pritzker is the first commerce secretary to visit since 1950.